-A 2014 study by the National Council of State Boards of Nursing (NCSBN) concluded that clinical simulation, using the INACSL standards with a sufficient number of faculty members formally trained in simulation pedagogy, could be effectively used "in all prelicensure core nursing courses" under the study conditions.74 The INACSL standards used to ensure high-quality simulation include terminology, professional integrity of the participant, participant objectives, facilitation, facilitator, the debriefing process, and participant assessment and evaluation.
-75 Following the study, the NCSBN also established its own simulation guidelines.
-76
+A 2014 study by the National Council of State Boards of Nursing (NCSBN) concluded that clinical simulation, using the INACSL standards with sufficient numbers of faculty members formally trained in simulation pedagogy, could be effectively used "in all prelicensure core nursing courses" under the study conditions.
+The INACSL standards used to ensure high-quality simulation include terminology, professional integrity of the participant, participant objectives, facilitation, facilitator, the debriefing process, and participant assessment and evaluation.
+Following the study, the NCSBN also established its own simulation guidelines.